supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_ConfigurePrivilegedIdentityManagementForAADRoles.md

 A Privileged role administrator can customize Privileged Identity Management (PIM) in their Azure Active Directory (Azure AD) organization, including changing the experience for a user who is activating an eligible role assignment.
 You must become familiar with configuring PIM.

+## Lab Objectives
+After completing this lab, you will be able to:
+- Configure Azure AD role settings
+- Configured PIM with Azure AD roles

 #### Estimated time: 30 minutes

 ### Exercise 1 - Configure Azure AD role settings